Heart (radio network)

-Heart is a British radio network and brand of 13 adult contemporary local stations operated by Global throughout the United Kingdom, broadcasting a mix of local and networked programming.
-Ten of the Heart stations are owned by Global, while the other three are operated under franchise agreements.
+Heart is a network of thirteen independent adult contemporary radio stations in the United Kingdom, broadcasting a mix of local and networked programming, although only the stations in Scotland and Wales still have their own shows.
+Ten of the stations are owned and operated by Global, while the other three are owned and operated under separate franchise agreements.
 The national version of the network is widely available on Global Player, Freeview, Sky, Freesat, Virgin Media and Digital One DAB.

-The Heart radio stations have a combined reach of 8.6 million listeners as of December 2022, making it the third most-popular radio network in the UK after BBC Radio 2 and BBC Radio 4.
-The total reach for all Heart-branded stations is over 10.1 million.